• Skip to primary navigation

 The Export is also available in a beautiful lacquer finish.
 Then it’s more glossy and has visible wood grains.

 Looking for current deals on this kit?
-Still have a question or some doubts about it?
+Do you still have a question or some doubts about it?
+Check out my full Pearl Export review.

 WHY YOU SHOULD BUY